hazzaaclark/hazzaaclark/README.md

 # 🏆 Achievements:

+- Assistant Reverse Engineer for the Sonic Heroes PC Decomp (2023 - Present)

-• Part of the Formula One Silverstone Team as an Engineer (2023)
+- Part of the Formula One Silverstone Team as an Engineer (2023)

-• Game Design Course Representative @ Newcastle & Stafford College Groups (2020 - 2022)
+- Game Design Course Representative @ Newcastle & Stafford College Groups (2020 - 2022)

-• Edited over 100+ videos as Freelance; garnering over 1 million views (2020 - Present)
+- Edited over 100+ videos as Freelance; garnering over 1 million views (2020 - Present)